Battle of Fakashan: Battle

 The assault on Fakashan began on 5 May 1981.
 To justify this military operation, China announced that the attack was in response to acts of aggression by Vietnam during the first quarter of that year.

 Artillery barrages were used before the attack.
 One PLA company captured Vietnamese positions on Fakashan, killing 26 PAVN soldiers and wounding 43.

 However, starting on 10 May, the PAVN launched a series of counterattacks with the intention of recapturing Fakashan.
 Although the conflict raged on, China did not want to escalate and deployed only border guard units, instead of regular troops, into the battles.
 The PAVN staged human wave counterattacks, with groups of troops ranging from company to battalion-sized.
 Artillery fire also played a significant role in these counterattacks.
 More than 20,000 rockets and artillery shells were lobbed at the hilltops of Fakashan.
 The most intense battles were fought on 10, 16, and 19 May and 7 June.
 The PLA defenders managed to repulse the Vietnamese assaults with claims of inflicting 1,218 casualties (705 dead and 513 wounded) on the PAVN forces.

 After the last Vietnamese counterattack, both sides continued to exchange artillery fire until the end of the month.
 The PLA unit later received the honorific title "Fakashan Hero Battalion."

 Aftermath

 Western observers have linked China's military action on the border in response to the Cambodian–Vietnamese War, but others believe that it was not a true response to the Cambodian situation.

 The PAVN continued to shell Fakashan until 1991, when relations between China and Vietnam normalized.
 No other significant military actions were taken.

-China occupied all five peaks of Fakashan until 2008, when China and Vietnam signed a land board demarcation.
-China was to occupy peaks 1 and 2, Vietnam was to occupy peaks 4 and 5, and peak 3 was to be demarcated with the Number 1156 border marker.